substrait-io/substrait/site/docs/relations/logical_relations.md

 ### Write Definition Types

+???+ info inline end "Adding new Write Definition Types"

+    If you have a write definition that's not covered here, see the [process for adding new write definition types](/spec/extending).

 Write definition types are built by the community and added to the specification.
-This is a portion of specification that is expected to grow rapidly.

 === "WriteRel Message"